-The Borough Plan sets out our priorities for Haringey.
-These priorities were developed following significant engagement with residents and partners, including a large residents' survey of 1900 local people; two partner events, each bringing together over 100 local community organisations, businesses and public sector partners; a staff conference reaching 1600 staff; and a wide range of smaller workshops and discussions.
+This draft Borough Plan sets out our proposed priorities for Haringey.
+These priorities have been developed following significant engagement with residents and partners, including: a large Residents' Survey of 1900 local people; two Borough Partners events, each bringing together over 100 local community organisations, businesses and public sector partners; a staff conference reaching 1600 staff; and a wide range of smaller workshops and discussions.
 The priorities set out are underpinned by evidence, a summary of which is published in the 'State of the Borough' evidence pack.
-This evidence, and the residents' survey results are available on Haringey Council's website. www. haringey.gov.uk.
+This evidence, and the Residents' survey results are available on Haringey Council's website. www.haringey.gov.uk.